kelia01/mon_28255_Kelia_LanguageLearningProgress_db/Phase5/readme.md

-# Documentation for creation scripts
+# Table Implementation & Data Insertion

-## Test results and validation queries have their own files.
+## Test results and validation queries have their own files in the same folder Phase5.

 ## Creation scripts
 ### Learners table